My Gym logo

 Frequently Asked Questions

-How much does it cost to open a My Gym franchise?
+How long does it take to break even with a My Gym franchise?

 Does My Gym disclose franchise revenue data?